-Medical administrative assistants have the opportunity to work in numerous work settings, such as hospitals, physiotherapy clinics, chiropractors, sports injury clinics, dentists, orthodontists, doctor’s offices, and claims department of an insurance company.
-You can become a medical administrative assistant through administrative assistant training through an accredited school.
+Medical administrative assistants have the opportunity to work in numerous work settings, such as hospitals, physiotherapy clinics, chiropractors, sports injury clinics, dentists, orthodontists, doctor’s offices, and claims departments of an insurance company.
+You can become a medical administrative assistant through through an accredited school.

 Here is a general list of the responsibilities and tasks medical administrative assistants will deal with in their workweek.

-Address patient concern in person, over the phone, or by email
+- Address patient concerns in person, over the phone, or by email